AaronLiftig/TravelingSalesman/README.md

 This algorithm is a modified greedy algorithm.

-The user can use the metrics paramteter to select from two different metrics to calculate the next shortest distance.
+The user can use the metrics parameter to select from two different metrics to calculate the next shortest distance.
 - Metric 1 is the shortest distance from any IP to all infinitely extended OP edges, divided by sine of the angle from the respective MP to the IP.
 - Metric 2 is the euclidean distance between an MP to an IP
 - More metrics to come...